Trial Information

 · If the team does not call “Alert!” within the given time limit, no score will be recorded.
 The search is non-qualifying.

-Treat/Toy Hunters
+Treat Hunters

 o Handlers can choose to use wet or dry treats.